All Products

 OAuth login successful!

-6. When the terminal displays MCP Proxy Server Started, the proxy has started successfully.
+6. The terminal displays MCP Proxy Server Started when the proxy is ready.

 MCP Profile 'default-mcp' configured for oauth app 'aliyun-cli-mcp-proxy' successfully!